worldline/ios-training/src/docs/swift/README.md

 For now, let's illustrate this part by processing a list of strings using only declarative APIs provided by Swift and no for loops.

 <iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/42L8"></iframe>

+Swift has many more features and provides a rich standard library.
+We'll explore them as needed in the next sections.
+For now, let's create some UIs in the next chapter.

 ## Sources